ujjwalsittu/firstTask_qurantine_classes/README.md

-# FIRST TASK OF QURANTINE CLASSES BY UJJWAL
+# TASK'S OF QURANTINE CLASSES BY UJJWAL

 This Git Repo is published by Ujjwal Sittu.
-For the first task given in Qurantine Classes.
+For the task given in Qurantine Classes.

 ![Build Status](https://badgen.net/badge/Building/Success/green)